The SPAr burning: proton captures powering carbon-oxygen shell mergers in massive stars: Introduction

 In a C--O shell merger, the simultaneous activation of \isotope[12]{C}+\isotope[12]{C}, \isotope[12]{C}+\isotope[16]{O}, \isotope[20]{Ne}($\gamma$,$\alpha$)\isotope[16]{O}, and \isotope[16]{O}+\isotope[16]{O}, leads to a large production of the light particles $p$, $\alpha$ and $n$.
-Probabilities of charged particle reactions drastically increase compared to the "classical" fusion reactions, that have to overcome a larger Coulomb barrier to occur.
+Probabilities of charged particle reactions drastically increase compared to the heavy ion fusion reactions, that have to overcome a larger Coulomb barrier to occur.
 These reactions not only influence the nucleosynthesis as described above.
 In this work we will show that some proton-capture reactions can significantly alter the nuclear energy release in the shell merger, even overpowering the energy generated by C and O fusions.
-This additional injection of energy can modify the extent and the evolution of the convective shell and eventually the density profile at the pre-supernova stage, impacting the final fate of the star.